adamharrison/lite-xl-terminal/README.md

 Target release date is August 1st, 2023.

+### Supported Shells

+The following shells are tested on each release to ensure that they actually function:

+* bash
+* dash
+* zsh

 ## Description

 A simple, and straightforward terminal that presents itself as `xterm-256color`.
 Supports: